-The table below illustrates how a conditional inflation adjustment grows more effective as a tier ages.
+Table 2 illustrates how a conditional inflation adjustment grows more effective as a tier ages.
 The table uses real plan demographics and costs for three large public systems with very different demographic profiles (INPRS TRS 96 Plan, Texas TRS, and Alaska's closed TRS Plan).

-The scenario aims to evaluate what would happen if a large economic event occurred similar in scale to the Great Recession, which was the biggest economic crash since the Great Depression (1929).
+large economic event occurred similar in scale to the Great Recession, which was the biggest economic crash since the so the skipped PRPAs provide a larger cost reduction.
+Great Depression (1929).